gonzalo123/chainlit/src/chainlit.md

-# Building an AI Frontend with Chainlit and OAuth2 Authentication

 Today we'll explore how to build a secure AI frontend using Chainlit.
 Chainlit is Python framework that allows us to create interactive AI applications.
 In this example we are going to reuse the weather tool created in a previous post.
 Also, we will implement OAuth2 authentication with a Nginx as a reverse proxy.

 The project consists of four main components: